-The notation used in (2.27) does not scale for higher dimensional vectors, in particular, if the dimension is arbitrary.
-On the other hand, $(\beta_1, \beta_2, \ldots, \beta_m)$ is very suitable.
-But this is very lengthy notation, so we use the symbol for the subscripted components (that's β) and write an arrow on top to indicate that we are dealing with a vector.16
+The notation used in (2.47) does not scale for higher dimensional vectors.
+On the other hand, the expression $(\beta_1, \beta_2, \ldots, \beta_d)$ is very suitable.
+However, this is very lengthy notation, so we use the symbol for the subscripted components (that's β) and write an arrow on top of that symbol to indicate that we are dealing with a vector.
+16

-We will use as much as possible this arrow notation for vectors.
+We will use this arrow notation for vectors very frequently.
 Here are some examples.